CouncilofLorien/counciloflorien.github.io/docs/cards/C/cram.md

 > Minor Item
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Discard to untap bearer.
-Alternatively, discard during the organization phase to allow its bearer's company to play an additional region card. <br>_"If you want to know what cram is...it is biscuitish, keeps good indefinitely, is supposed to be sustaining, and it is certainly not entertaining, being in fact very uninteresting except as a chewing exercise."_{: .fs-3 } ***---&#65279;Hob***{: .fs-3 }
+Alternatively, discard during the organization phase to allow its bearer's company to play an additional region card. <br>_"If you want to know what cram is...it is biscuitish, keeps good indefinitely, is supposed to be sustaining, and it is certainly not entertaining, being in fact very uninteresting except as a chewing exercise."_ ***---&#65279;Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>